 Technology Description Conventional methods The project will use technology known and commercially (Konvensjonelle metoder) available for several years.
-New available technology The project entails use of, or is a result of, new (Ny tilgjengelig teknologi) technology/methods that are currently available commercially/ are fully qualified / recently developed, but not previously used on the reporting object Requires development of Realization of the resources in the project is contingent on the technology development of technology/methods that are not available (Betinger teknologiutvikling) commercially today.
-Other Specify in the comments space.
-(Annet - se kommentar)
+New available technology The project entails use of, or is a result of, new (Ny tilgjengelig teknologi) technology/methods that are currently available commercially/ are fully qualified / recently developed, but not previously used on the reporting object.
+Requires development of Realization of the resources in the project is contingent on technology the development of technology/methods that are not (Betinger teknologiutvikling) available commercially today.
+Other Specify in the comments space (Annet - se kommentar)